 The implantation process itself can cause implantation cramping.

-When the blastocyst attaches itself to the uterine wall- in order to have access to its nutrients and blood supply required to grow- it can cause the activation of prostaglandins.
+When the zygote attaches itself to the uterine wall- in order to have access to its nutrients and blood supply required to grow- it can cause the activation of prostaglandins.
 The prostagladin hormones cause the uterine mucles to contract, which causes implantation cramps.

 During the attachment of the blastrocyst to the uterine wall, some tiny blood vessels within your uterus may bleeding.
 This can cause a small amount of light vaginal bleeding or spotting, called implantation bleeding.